Shelby Antique Show, 2nd oldest venue in the Round Top shows

 On FM 1457 at FM 389, 8 miles from Round Top in the historic Harmonie Hall

-from the heavy traffic of Warrenton .
+Not to be missed, the Shelby Antique show is tucked away in the small community of Shelby awayfrom the heavy traffic of Warrenton .
 Housed in charming Harmonie Hall, one of the great historic halls that Fayette County is known for.
 Covered outdoor space and air conditioned indoor space plus easy free parking adjacent to the hall makes a great shopping experience.
 The vendors are personally selected by show promoter Victoria Pierce,

 owner with her husband Tim, of Victoria's House.
 Victoria took over management of the Shelby show about three years ago, bringing in local and out-of-state vendors.
 Victoria's beautiful displays of fine jewelry fill the center of the hall.
 Each case is organized by type and period, spanning early Victorian through the 1980s, all elegant high end pieces.
 The show is open 9-5 daily until the last Saturday, April 4th when they close at 3pm.
 We have always loved the Shelby show.
 The hall is open and bright and the vendors have their pieces beautifully staged.
 We saw everything from gorgeous silver, vintage "mantiques", all types of furniture, vintage kitchen ware and handmade quilts.
 In the foyer, the local ladies are selling homemade baked goods